Māori people

-Etymology
+Naming and identification

 In the Māori language, the word māori means 'normal', 'natural', or 'ordinary'.
 In legends and oral traditions, the word distinguished ordinary mortal human beings—tāngata māori—from deities and spirits (wairua).
-(Note: Māori has cognates in other Polynesian languages such as Hawaiian maoli, Tahitian mā'ohi, and Cook Islands Māori māori which all share similar meanings.)
+(Note: Māori has cognates in other Polynesian languages, such as Hawaiian maoli, Tahitian mā'ohi, and Cook Islands Māori māori, which all share similar meanings.)
 Likewise, wai māori denotes 'fresh water', as opposed to salt water.
-There are cognate words in most Polynesian languages, all deriving from Proto-Polynesian *ma(a)qoli, which has the reconstructed meaning 'true, real, genuine'.
+There are cognate words in most Polynesian languages, (Note: E.g. kanaka maoli, meaning native Hawaiian.
+(In the Hawaiian language, the Polynesian letter "T" regularly becomes a "K", and the Polynesian letter "R" regularly becomes an "L".)) all deriving from Proto-Polynesian *ma(a)qoli, which has the reconstructed meaning 'true, real, genuine'.

-Naming and self-naming

 Early visitors from Europe to New Zealand generally referred to the indigenous inhabitants as "New Zealanders" or as "natives".
-The Māori used the term Māori to describe themselves in a pan-tribal sense.
+Māori used the term Māori to describe themselves in a pan-tribal sense.
 (Note: The orthographic conventions developed by the Māori Language Commission (Te Taura Whiri i te Reo Māori) recommend the use of the macron (ā ē ī ō ū) to denote long vowels.
 Contemporary English-language usage in New Zealand tends to avoid the anglicised plural form of the word Māori with an "s": The Māori language generally marks plurals by changing the article rather than the noun, for example: te waka (the canoe); ngā waka (the canoes).)
 Māori people often use the term tangata whenua (literal meaning, "people of the land") to identify in a way that expresses their relationship with a particular area of land; a tribe may be the tangata whenua in one area, but not in another.
 The term can also refer to the Māori people as a whole in relation to New Zealand (Aotearoa) as a whole.

 The official definition of Māori for electoral purposes has changed over time.
 Before 1974, the government required documented ancestry to determine the status of "a Māori person" and only those with at least 50% Māori ancestry were allowed to choose which seats they wished to vote in.
 The Māori Affairs Amendment Act 1974 changed this, allowing individuals to self-identify as to their cultural identity.
 Until 1986, the census required at least 50 per cent Māori ancestry to claim Māori affiliation.
 Currently, in most contexts, authorities require some documentation of ancestry or continuing cultural connection (such as acceptance by others as being of the people); however, there is no minimum ancestry requirement.
 (Note: In 2003, Christian Cullen became a member of the Māori rugby team despite having, according to his father, about 1/64 Māori ancestry.)